Augusta, Waterville area bridge, cribbage results

 HALLOWELL — Spectrum Generations William S. Cohen Community Center, announced its recent bridge winners.

-Game day bridge winners on Wednesday were Kay O’Brien placed first, Gerene Lachapelle, placed second, and Sally Foster placed third.
+Game day bridge winners on Wednesday were Gene Murray placed first, Ralph Boisvert placed second and Peggy Barrett placed third.

-Thursday Bridge winners were Barbara Holmes placed first, Nancy Platt placed second, and Gene Murray placed third.
+Bridge winners on Thursday were: Margaret Palmer placed first, Kay O’Brien placed second and Nancy Platt placed third.

 Waterville Bridge Club

-WATERVILLE — The Waterville nonsanctioned bridge club winners on Thursday were Betty Perry and Louie Violette placed first, Barbara Haynes and Francis Roy placed second, Dennis Perkins and Patricia Nutt placed third and Lee Lenfest and Gabrielle Rice placed fourth.
+WATERVILLE — The Waterville nonsanctioned bridge club winners on Thursday were Betty Perry and Louie Violette, Gabrielle Rice and Gerald Michaud placed second, Lee Lenfest and Madeline Poulin tied with Pat Nutt and Dennis Perkins for third place, and Francis Roy and Barbara Haynes placed fourth.

 The club meets at 11 a.m.
 Thursdays at Spectrum Generations Muskie Community Center, Gold Street.
 Bring a partner.
 For more information, call 872-5932.